tgrant7/DML-Simulations/README.md

 Workflow for Running Monarch Model using Slurm on ISU HPC machines.docx:  my workflow for running the model on Iowa State University High Performance Computing services

+The shapefiles for Scenario 1, 2, and 3 are ~400 GB each.
+Contact me if you need copies.